Your increased website visits may not be what you think.

 These reports are key for telling us how the visitors came to the website.
 Google Analytics splits this into channels, one being referrer – and referrer data is being spammed.

 The rise of referrer spam (or Ghost Spam) will most likely match the rise of your referrer traffic.
 Referrer spam doesn’t harm your website, doesn’t affect your SEO, but it makes your Analytics referrer and visitor data pretty useless.
+There are a myriad of other sites, including:

 The first step to take is to block these referrers.
 Let’s be clear here – you are blocking them from Analytics, not from your website (they don’t hit your site, they hit your analytics data).
 The second step is to create a Segment and remove the historical spam.
 If you would like to see your previous data in its true form.